-The data contained in these tables come directly from the returns of corporations claiming the credits.
-For credits where a limited number of claims triggers disclosure provisions, only credit component totals are displayed.
+The data contained in these tables come directly from the returns of corporations claiming the credits.5 For credits where a limited number of claims triggers disclosure provisions, only credit component totals are displayed.
 In some cases, even this level of aggregation is not sufficient.
 For this reason, in this report there are no individual tables for the following credits:

 - qualified emerging technology company capital credit,

 - green building credit,

 - low-income housing credit,

-- fuel cell electric generating credit,

-- brownfield real property tax credit,

-- brownfield environmental remediation insurance credit,

 - security officer training credit,

-- credit for companies who provide transportation to individuals with disabilities,

 - clean heating fuel credit,

-- conservation easement credit, - biofuel production credit, - Empire State commercial production credit, and - credit for the rehabilitation of historic properties.
+- biofuel production credit, and

+- credit for the rehabilitation of historic properties.